Wanaiysha/Changing-nuclear-network-rate/Readme.md

-CHANGING OTHER NUCLEAR REACTIONS
+-CHANGING OTHER NUCLEAR REACTIONS IN VITAL.F90

-Important module that compute this can be refered to vital.F90.
-Information from Marco Pignatari, it is impossible to read source from only 1 source of file.Special reactions that are hardwired are 3a,c12c12 and cO reactions.
-Other burnings
+Information from Marco Pignatari, it is impossible to read nuclear reaction from only a single source.Special reactions that are hardwired are 3a,c12c12 and cO reactions.
+Other burnings can be changed or updated manually in the VITAL.F90.
+(Some reactions are very outdated and could use some updates)

 The vital.F90 works with several subroutines:

 read_physics_input_data: